Getting An Antibody Test For The Coronavirus? Here's What It Won't Tell You

 "If I had a household where I had a number of younger individuals in the household, one of whom had antibodies, I think that that individual would probably be the safest bet to be able to safely go to get the groceries," says Michael Mina, an assistant professor of immunology and infectious disease at the Harvard T.H.
 Chan School of Public Health.

-But, Mina quickly adds: "I still wouldn't want that individual going to get groceries and then going the next day to a nursing home to see Grandma."
+But, Mina quickly adds, "I still wouldn't want that individual going to get groceries and then going the next day to a nursing home to see Grandma."
 Having antibodies against the coronavirus is just no guarantee that you won't pick up or pass along an infection, he says.

 Still, antibody testing could provide researchers with valuable information for studying overall trends in the epidemic, such as how many people in the community have actually been exposed to the virus.
-Antibody testing could also help identify people who could donate blood plasma containing antibodies — such plasma is being investigated for possible treatments for COVID-19 patients.
+Antibody testing could also help identify people who could donate blood plasma containing antibodies; such plasma is being investigated for possible treatments for COVID-19 patients.

-Dr. Juanita Mora, an immunologist at the Chicago Allergy Center, helped Perez and his family get tested with one of the tests that's at least been approved for use by the FDA.
+Dr. Juanita Mora, an immunologist at the Chicago Allergy Center, helped Perez and his family get tested with one of the tests that's at least been approved for use by the Food and Drug Administration.
 (The agency recently cracked down on unregulated tests.)
 Mora has been doing the same for an increasing number of people in Chicago's Latino community who are being required to get antibody testing by their employers.

 "They want to go back to work and feed their families," Mora says.
 "They need the money."